 One way that Dr. Arce has worked to transform the “traditional” engineering professional is through his interdisciplinary and collaborative-developed Renaissance Foundry Model, “The Foundry,” in which he has worked diligently, together with numerous colleagues across disciplines, to educate his students within the modern pedagogical learning approaches integrating an entrepreneurial engineering mindset.
 The Foundry is a learning system approach that integrates six elements into two learning paradigms: The Knowledge Acquisition, and the Knowledge Transfer.
 The Foundry begins with challenge identification (element 1) and ends with developing a Prototype of Innovative Technology, or a PIT (element 6), and subsequently alternates its approach between the two paradigms.
 This model has and continues to be based on the effective formation and use of student teams to facilitate learning, which guides the transformational efforts in curriculum and other related aspects to support the development of the new kind of engineer.

 Recent scholarly research indicates that a new and innovation-centered way of learning can truly only be efficient through collaborative effort, which Dr. Arce advocates strongly for.
 He underscores the importance of a collaborative effort, “Collaboration is key to achieve the new type of engineer.”
 Accordingly, his efforts in developing the new kind of engineer have involved colleagues from the College of Engineering, College of Business, the College of Education, and the School of Nursing.
 In addition, Dr. Arce has coordinated with partners such as the Rural Reimagined Grand Challenge, Eagle Works, the Oakley STEM Center, and other academic units in outreach events for impacting students from all areas where Tech has a focused influence.
-These efforts have been supported by several university, state, and national programs including the Tech QEP program for inquiry guided learning and the faculty grant program from the Tech Office of Research; the Student, Engagement, Retention, and Services (SERS) program from TBR; and the faculty grant program from the VentureWell Foundation.
+These efforts have been supported by several university, state, and national programs including the Tech QEP program for inquiry guided learning and the faculty grant program from the Tech Research & Economic Development; the Student, Engagement, Retention, and Services (SERS) program from TBR; and the faculty grant program from the VentureWell Foundation.
 Dr. Arce favors the involvement of colleagues, at the border of all disciplines, to advance “holistic” practices needed for developing the new professional.
 He states, “I always enjoy working in collaborative teams, as I believe that diversity of ideas and inclusivity of views are more impactful and innovative for the solution of our societal challenges.”
 The Foundry itself is based on the effective formation and use of student teams working together, which represents a practical and rewarding form of student collaboration that prepares them well for their future immersion to identify societal challenges and propose PIT for their solutions.

 Dr. Arce’s efforts have been focused on improving, implementing, and assessing the Foundry across the Chemical Engineering curriculum and the service learning sectors, with the goal of guiding the development of the new kind of engineering professional.
 He and his colleagues from the Renaissance Research Group have promoted the potential educational benefits of this new model trough talks in educational meetings and numerous workshops sponsored by the American Society of Engineering Education, the National Science Foundation, and Purdue University, among others.
 Also, his efforts have focused on sharing the model with K-12 educators through workshops sponsored by the Tennessee Education Association and assisting after class program at a middle school in Putman County.
 Based on these activities, Dr. Arce is excited about the future of The Foundry and committed to help the College of Engineering and other Tech units via interdisciplinary efforts to develop new educational programs both at the undergraduate and graduate levels that continue the integration of the Foundry model.
 Ultimately, his dream is to see the new type of engineer (and other STEM) professionals seamlessly integrated across the educational curricula.
 Dr. Arce believes that this should be the hallmark of technologically infused universities such as Tech.